Love-and-Tolerance/guide-site-dev/README.md

 Minecraft sound files do not show up when you use a normal archive extraction tool.
 We can use a specific program to extract them though.
 Linked above is a program made specifically to extract Minecraft's sounds.
 After they are extracted, you can see where to put sounds in your resource pack.

 Minecraft uses .ogg files at 96kb/s for its sounds.
 If using Audacity to make your sound files, when exporting as OGG, use quality setting 3 if you want to match default minecraft kb/s.

-Credits
+## Credits
-Velvet Remedy(anjelpriest)
+**Velvet Remedy(anjelpriest)**
-Initiative
+ - Initiative
-Most of the work
+ - Most of the work

-Cultist_O
+**Cultist_O**
-Debugging & Output Log
+ - Debugging & Output Log
-Language & Text Files
+ - Language & Text Files
-Blockstates Part 1
+ - Blockstates Part 1
-“Partially Filled Hives” Example Resource Pack & Textures Light Editing and Proofreading
+ - “Partially Filled Hives” Example Resource Pack & Textures

-Epic Acrylic
+ - Light Editing and Proofreading

+**Epic Acrylic**
-Proofreading
+ - Proofreading
+ - Alternative image/text/model editor programs
-Additional programs/some fact checking (?)
+ - Light fact checking

 <!-- Links go here -->